Statistical Effort Modelling of Game Resource Localisation Attacks: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, we presented the first deployment of the methodology proposed by Faingnaert\etal for statistically modelling attacker effort in MATE attack scenarios.
 In particular, we instantiated this methodology for game resource localisation attacks, demonstrating that generating statistical models of attacker effort in an automated fashion is feasible.
 These models can be useful for defenders to understand the impact of MATE protection techniques on attacker effort.
 This is valuable decision support information for defenders seeking to choose the protection techniques that should be deployed to safeguard the assets in their application.
+We further complemented the simulation-based evaluation with an empirical validation involving human participants performing the same localisation task.
+The empirical results show that in most cases the simulated distributions closely match the distributions observed in practice.

-We plan to extend our work to assess more protection techniques, attack strategies, and other types of data assets, including game resource as well as data in other application domains, such as Digital Rights Management frameworks and software licence managers.
+We plan to extend our work to assess more protection techniques, attack strategies, and other types of data assets, including game resources as well as data in other application domains, such as Digital Rights Management frameworks and software licence managers.